dstroot/readme/README.md

 I will give you feedback on how you're doing in our one-on-ones.
 If I'm worried about your performance, I will let you know.
 If you worry that I'm worried about your performance, let's discuss it!

-## Work–life balance

-I strongly believe in a healthy work–life balance.
-Let me know if you need any help to make this work.
-If you feel you are working at the detriment of your family/health/etc. then we need to talk.

 ## Nuance

 - **I am an introvert** and that means that prolonged exposure to people is exhausting for me.
 Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I become strangely quiet.
 Do not confuse my quiet with lack of engagement.
 I also need quiet reflective time to recharge my batteries.
 Sometimes I close the door to my office in order to do that, so if my door is closed it's probably for some "me" time.
 Mostly my door is wide open and it's "you" time.

 - **I've been called blunt**.
 My goal is to effectively communicate, but I feel time pressure too.
-Sometimes I deliver "the goods" without appropriate social niceties.
-I value candor, sometimes I am poor at expressing empathy, and I am not big on small talk.
+Sometimes I deliver "the goods" without appropriate social niceties (I am not great at small talk).
+I value candor and the "bottom line up front" (BLUF).
+Sometimes when people tell me stories I get impatient for them to "land the plane".
 I've always been this way.
 I probably need therapy.

 - **People who create drama are a trigger for me**.
 Some people like to "stir things up".
 That's not how I am wired and I find it takes away from team cohesiveness and focus.
-I highly value people who are rational problem solvers, and when things go astray look to find and communicate factual information, not hearsay.
-I love people who focus on root cause analysis and forward progress instead of assigning blame.
+I highly value people who are motivated by forward progress (not fear).
+I respect rational problem solvers, and when things go astray look to find and communicate factual information, not hearsay.
+I love people who focus on root cause analysis instead of assigning blame.